threefoldtech/info_grid/src/documentation/system_administrators/terraform/advanced/terraform_nextcloud_vpn.md

 Note that this guide also make use of the ThreeFold gateway.
 For this reason, this deployment can be set on any two 3Nodes on the TFGrid, i.e. there is no need for IPv4 on the 2 nodes we are deploying on, as long as we set a gateway on a gateway node.

+This guide also includes a comprehensive recovery section that provides step-by-step instructions for restoring your Nextcloud instance from Borgbackup files in case of deployment failure.
+With these recovery procedures, you can quickly rebuild your Nextcloud environment with minimal data loss.

 For now, let's see how to achieve this redundant deployment with Rsync!

 # 2-Node Terraform Deployment